izazkhan1/khanr1/README.md

 + Reload the page and press **RDP_2019> build**
 + Press the down arrow on Connect To Your RPD to get IP, User, Password.

-**IF MY REPO GOT DELETED,ON YOUR GITHUB GO TO .github/workflows > RDP2019.yml AND EDIT NEW LINK TO YOUR REPO.
-ALL .BAT in Files FOLDER**